fommil/fpmortals/manuscript/complete.md

 ## Summary

-1.  *algebras* define the boundaries between systems, implemented by *handlers*.
+1.  *algebras* define the interface between systems, implemented by *handlers*.
 2.  *modules* define pure logic and depend on algebras and other modules.